 Which smartwatches already have Android Wear 2.0?

 Since its launch, Android Wear 2.0 has rolled out to a number of devices, and a few others have been released running it out of the box.
-These are comprised of:
+As of September 15, 2017, these comprise:

 - Asus ZenWatch 2